la-ots/pelican/docs/form-templates/sign-in.md

 ## Best Practices

-MyLa should be used to sign users into your application.
+- MyLa should be used to sign users into your application.
 If not, use this form.
+- Put the form into a column to size as necessary.
+- Change the heading level when appropriate.

 ## Usage